 She’s got the Velka behind her, as well as a multitude of university intellectuals, a family of tough farmers, and six sisters each with her own unique personality and talents.

-Can Ryalgar organize all that into a resistance that will stop the Mongols?
+Can Ryalgar organize all that into a resistance that will stop the invasion?
 She thinks she can.

 She’s the One Who Cares Too Much